Concept · article 02 of 10

 Revenue caps are how nouz prices fairly across shop sizes.
 A €40k/year café shouldn't pay the same as a €400k/year one — but neither should be charged based on what they make, just what tier of capacity they need.

-01 How the cap is measured
+01 How is the revenue cap measured?

 Math lives in lib/billing/revenue-cap.ts and is computed server-side on every revenue write — so the check is authoritative, not browser-trusted.